 Social media is such a unique marketing channel because of the transparent, two-way potential of interaction.
-Rather than broadcasting corporate messages, brands have the opportunity to engage consumers on an individual basis as well as generate leads in a very target fashion.
+Rather than broadcasting corporate messages, brands have the opportunity to engage consumers on an individual basis as well as generate leads in a very targeted fashion.

 JC Social Media developed the concept of ‘conversation drivers’ which is just one of the ways brands can locate prospects, typically on Twitter.
 This kind of tactic is sometimes balled up in a concept known as ‘social listening’, which is also used to gauge brand sentiment online.

-Beyond the concept of listening, however, social platforms like Twitter and, increasingly, Instagram give us the opportunity to sell to consumer quite directly.
+Beyond the concept of listening, however, social platforms like Twitter and, increasingly, Instagram give us the opportunity to sell to consumers quite directly.
 Furthermore, LinkedIn lead-generation is a powerful tactic in the B2B world and very much utilises social media to make sales.

 Theory into practice

-Putting all of this theory into to practice is an entirely different challenge for marketers.
+Putting all of this theory into practice is an entirely different challenge for marketers.
 How all this translates to the content and communication we see on Facebook, Twitter, Instagram, LinkedIn and more, is complex.
 That’s why a social media agency like us has a role to play in bringing everything to life for some brands.